-(1) Consists of stock options, which were granted at an exercise price of 100% of the market price of the underlying shares on the date of grant, become exercisable over four years at the rate of approximately one- fourth each year and expire ten years from the date of grant.
-The options were granted under the Company's 1994 Employee Stock Option Plan and are therefore subject to shareholder approval of the plan at the Annual Meeting.
-See "Approval of the Cohu, Inc. 1994 Stock Option Plan".

-(2) The 5% and 10% assumed annual rates of stock price appreciation would result from per share prices of \$26.28 and \$41.84 respectively.
-Such assumed rates are mandated by rules of the Securities and Exchange Commission and do not represent the Company's forecast of possible future appreciation of the Company's Common Stock or total stockholder return.
+- (1) Consists of stock options, which were granted at an exercise price of 100% of the market price of the underlying shares on the date of grant, become exercisable over four years at the rate of approximately one-fourth each year and expire ten years from the date of grant.
+The options were granted under the Company's 1994 Employee Stock Option Plan. - (2) The 5% and 10% assumed annual rates of stock price appreciation would result from per share prices of \$36.25 and \$57.72 respectively.
+Such assumed rates are established by rules of the Securities and Exchange Commission and do not represent the Company's forecast of possible future appreciation of the Company's Common Stock or total stockholder return.